simbioses/cdxuserman/content/030_installation/OBIB_install.md

 *All operations should display **Response code: 2XX** in the console*.
 In case of error, all deployment operation returns are stored in the folder /home/vagrant/output in the VM.*

-If the installations is successful, Mirth Connect and OBIB is available from the same IP configured in the Step 2.
-For example, the OBIB Connector address will be available at https://192.168.100.101 and Mirth Connector Administration at https://192.168.100.101:8443 if the VM IP address is 192.168.100.101.
+If the installations is successful, Mirth Connect and OBIB is available from the same IP configured previously.
+For example, the OBIB Connector address will be available at https://192.168.100.101 and Mirth Connector Administration at https://192.168.100.101:8443 if the VM IP address is *192.168.100.101*.

 {{% notice note %}}
 The same command is used for updating the Mirth channels.